Climate Resilience & Coastal Adaptation

 Swami’s State Marine Conservation Area and Marine Monitoring

-Encinitas is home to the Swami’s State Marine Conservation Area (SMCA), a state marine protected area (MPA) that spans from approximately Moonlight State Beach to South Cardiff State Beach and three miles of ocean westward from the shoreline.
-The Swami’s SMCA was established in 2012.
-The effects of establishing the preserve are currently being evaluated by the California Department of Fish and Wildlife through the 2022 Decadal Management Review.
-The only allowable forms of fishing in the SMCA are recreational fishing (hook and line) from shore and spearfishing for white seabass and pelagic finfish.
-Fishing from boats is prohibited.
-The prevalence of healthy reefs in the Swami’s SMCA are ideal for recreation but are unfortunately also a draw for poachers.
-To advance its priority of environmental stewardship, the City installed a marine monitoring (M2) radar in November 2020 on top of the Marine Safety Center at Moonlight State Beach in partnership with the designers of the radar program, Protected Seas, and WILDCOAST, an international environmental non-profit organization.
-M2 is a low-powered, high frequency marine radar coupled with specially designed software to track boat activity and illegal fishing in nearshore waters.
-The M2 monitoring is ongoing and has provided data that is critical to both management and enforcement of fishing restrictions in the Swami’s SMCA.
+To support the regulation of activity in the Swami’s SMCA, the City installed a marine monitoring (M2) radar in November 2020 on top of the Marine Safety Center at Moonlight State Beach, in partnership with Protected Seas, the designers of the radar program, and WILDCOAST, an international environmental nonprofit organization.
+M2 is a low-powered, high frequency marine radar coupled with software designed to track boat activity and illegal fishing in nearshore waters.
+M2 monitoring is ongoing and has provided data that is critical to both management and enforcement of fishing restrictions in the Swami’s SMCA.

 Resilience & Adaptation